billp/TermiNetwork/README.md

 ## Error Handling

 TermiNetwork provides its own error types (TNError) for all the possible cases.
-Those errors are typically returned by onFailure callbacks in requests.
+Those errors are typically returned by onFailure callbacks from requests.
 You can use the **localizedDescription** property to get a localized error message.

 To see all the available cases, please visit at <a href="https://billp.github.io/TermiNetwork/Enums/TNError.html" target="_blank">TNError</a> in documentation.